eazycoder26/eazycoder26/README.md

-- 👋 Hi, I’m @eazycoder26 a passionate full-stack web developer
+- 👋 Hi, I’m @eazycoder26 persuing MCA at Techno Main Saltlake
 - 👀 I’m interested in ...
-React, Node.js, Framework etc.
+FULLSTACK DEVELOPMENT
 - 🌱 I’m currently learning ...
-JavaScript for Backend Development
+JavaScript, NODE JS.
+EXPRESS AND MONGODB for Backend Development
 - 💞️ I’m looking to collaborate on ... open-source projects, freelance work, contributing to existing projects
 - 📫 How to reach me ... you can send an email to eazycoder26@gmail.com
 - 😄 Pronouns: ... he/him